 History of the Ingalls Library and Museum Archives

 Technology has been critical for facilitating access to the library collection.
 In 1979 the library joined the Research Libraries Information Network (RLIN), a national bibliographic database that combines the union catalogues of its members, allowing users to discover millions of titles through a single interface.
-The following year—through RLIN—the Metropolitan Museum of Art, Art Institute of Chicago, and the Ingalls library developed SCIPIO, a computerized union catalogue of art auction catalogues from 1599 onwards.
-In 1989, the Ingalls Library became one of the first art museum libraries to automate its card catalogue, enhancing access through the provision of more entry points, a transition made possible by the implementation of the Sirsi Dynix integrated library system in 1989 with funding from the Reinberger Foundation.
+The following year—through RLIN—the Metropolitan Museum of Art, the Art Institute of Chicago, and the Ingalls library developed SCIPIO, a computerized union catalogue of art auction catalogues from 1599 onward.
+In 1989 the Ingalls Library became one of the first art museum libraries to automate its card catalogue, enhancing access through the provision of more entry points, a transition made possible by the implementation of the Sirsi Dynix integrated library system that same year with funding from the Reinberger Foundation.

 Technology continues to be critical for access in the 21st century.
-In 2007, the library switched from Sirsi Dynix to ExLibris’ Aleph, in large part because of its accommodation of various types of media.
+In 2007 the library switched from Sirsi Dynix to ExLibris’s Aleph, in large part because of its accommodation of various types of media.
 The library’s first major digitization undertaking was in 2008, with the conversion of almost 500,000 slides from the now defunct slide library, funded partially by a grant from the United States Department of Education.
 With an active digitization program in place, worldwide access to library and archival materials has been facilitated by adding content to free online search platforms, namely the Getty Research Portal and the Internet Archive.
-In 2010, the library was the first North American ExLibris user to develop a mobile catalogue, the “Bookmobile.”
+In 2010 Ingalls Library became the first North American ExLibris user to develop a mobile catalogue, the “Bookmobile.”
 This initiative led to the use of iPads to prompt users to ask a question through a web-based application about art in general or about the museum’s collection, to be answered by reference staff and posted online in an archive of collective curiosity.
-Several applications later, Ask a Question is featured on the museum’s homepage, on a kiosk between two gallery spaces, and in the award-winning ArtLens Gallery.
-As the library expands its connections externally, it also welcomes new connections internally: in 2018, the library became a CMA exhibition space for the first time with the installation of Alex Jovanovich’s multimedia work as part of the FRONT International: Cleveland Triennial for Contemporary Art.
+Several applications later, Ask a Question is featured on the museum’s homepage, on a kiosk between two gallery spaces, and in the award-winning ARTLENS Gallery.
+As the library expands its connections externally, it also welcomes new connections internally: in 2018 the library became a CMA exhibition space for the first time with the installation of Alex Jovanovich’s multimedia work as part of FRONT International: Cleveland Triennial for Contemporary Art.

 The Museum Archives also serves as the records management office for the museum.
 Records include all documentary materials in any medium made or maintained by museum staff and relating to official museum business.
 All records created by CMA employees during the performance of their jobs are the property of the museum and may not be discarded, deleted, or removed from the museum except in accordance with formal procedures.
 Museum archivists are responsible for educating staff about records management, creating and updating record retention schedules for each department, ensuring the timely transfer of records from offices to the archives, and arranging for the destruction of nonpermanent records.